|This is an old story of that Wenabozho, the one white

 Toward the end of the winter months the little ones were moving

 around.
-They were playing around, scuffling there.
+They were playing around, scuffling there and scuffling here.
 The little ones wouldn't

 behave.
 They kept squirming around in the den.
 They were playing, but